 The MSR determinations checked below are potentially significant, as indicated by answers to the key policy questions in the checklist and corresponding discussion on the following pages.
 If most or all of the determinations are not significant, as indicated by "no" answers, the Commission may find that a MSR update is not warranted.

-Growth and Population Shared Services Capacity, Adequacy & Infrastructure to Accountability, Structure, and Efficiencies Provide Services $\boxtimes$ Financial Ability Status of Previous MSR Recommendations LAFCO MUNICIPAL SERVICE REVIEW: On the basis of this initial evaluation, the required determinations are not significant, and staff П recommends that an MSR is NOT NECESSARY.
-The subject agency will be reviewed again in five years per Government Code Section 56425(g).
-The subject agency has potentially significant determinations and staff recommends that a $\boxtimes$ comprehensive MSR IS NECESSARY and has been conducted via this checklist.
-1. Growth and Population Significant Potentially Growth and population projections for the affected area.
-Issue Significant No Issue Will development and/or population projections over the next 5-10 $\boxtimes$ П П years impact the subject agency's service needs and demands?
+Growth and Population Shared Services Capacity, Adequacy & Infrastructure Provide Services to \boxtimes Accountability, Structure, and Efficiencies \boxtimes Financial Ability Status of Previous MSR Recommendations

+LAFCO MUNICIPAL SERVICE REVIEW:

+- On the basis of this initial evaluation, the required determinations are not significant, and staff recommends that an MSR is NOT NECESSARY.
+The subject agency will be reviewed again in five years per Government Code Section 56425(g). - The subject agency has potentially significant determinations and staff recommends that a comprehensive MSR IS NECESSARY and has been conducted via this checklist.

+.
+Growth and Population Significant Issue Potentially Significant No Issue a) Will development and/or population projections over the next 5-10 years impact the subject agency's service needs and demands? \boxtimes b) Do changes in demand suggest a change in services? \boxtimes decrease of -1.4%.
+However, projections suggest the population countywide will go up 8% by 2030 and 19% in 20403.

-According to the State Department of Finance population projections , the City of Davis population decreased from 66,687 as of January 1, 2021 to 64,869 in 2022, a decrease of -2.7%.
-The City of Woodland population is estimated to have also declined from 60,999 as of January 1, 2021 to 60,137 in 2022, a b) Do changes in demand suggest a change in services?
+According to the State Department of Finance population projections2, the City of Davis population decreased from 66,687 as of January 1, 2021 to 64,869 in 2022, a decrease of -2.7%.
+The City of Woodland population is estimated to have also declined from 60,999 as of January 1, 2021 to 60,137 in 2022, a